 Being spirited and energetic is contagious, and when you are actively presenting or communicating something, your audiences are bound to follow suit.

-Be lively, make your presence felt, add some decent humor in your conversation, and, most importantly – Smile (something I have noticed not many people do, and it will set you apart).
+Be lively, make your presence felt, add some decent humor to your conversation, and, most importantly – Smile (something I have noticed not many people do, and it will set you apart).
 Soon, you will see that your audiences are much more interested and involved in your dialogues.

 Tip 7: Diversify your speech

-Couple your diverse speech with an energetic tone and be ready to mesmerize your audience.
+Couple your diverse speech with an energetic tone, and be ready to mesmerize your audience.

 Tip 8: Move your body strategically

 Quick question – What do you do when somebody softens their voice to tell you a secret?
-You lean towards them, isn’t it.
+You lean towards them, isn’t it?

 Human bodies are wired to react based on the body language of the person we are talking to.
 Take note of these subtle body language tips to aid your communication:

-• Slumping is an indicator of self-doubt and laziness – sit with your spine straight (and relaxed) and keep your head upright
+- Slumping is an indicator of self-doubt and laziness – sit with your spine straight (and relaxed) and keep your head upright

-• Move your hands and gestures in-line with your words – sway your hands to denote movement and action
+- Move your hands and gestures in line with your words – sway your hands to denote movement and action

-• Lean your body slightly forward while emphasizing a point
+- Lean your body slightly forward while emphasizing a point

-• Change your position (if standing) or re-orient your chair (while sitting) when you move from one subject/concept to another.
+- Change your position (if standing) or re-orient your chair (while sitting) when you move from one subject/concept to another.

 Tip 9: Practice